sleggat/TallyHo/README.md

 ## The Backstory:

-Over the course of my 17 years as a freelance designer/developer I've tried out a decent number of time-trackers, from native apps, browser-based and even just using MacOS' Notes app.
+Over the course of my 17 years as [a freelance designer/developer](https://steveleggat.com "Steve Leggat has been a freelance graphic designer and coder in New Zealand and Taiwan since 2006") I've tried out a decent number of time-trackers, from native apps, browser-based and even just using MacOS' Notes app.
 For the last year I have been using Kimai and have for the most part been pretty happy with it.
 Trouble is, it occupies over 2.5GB of my server space, and with over 21,000 files it's no surprise that it's quite slooooow and easy to break ...

 ... so I created TallyHo, with a 'simple by design' philosophy.

 ## Disclaimer:

-TallyHo's code is not particularly elegant yet (yay procedural hacking!), yet.
+TallyHo's code is not particularly elegant, yet.
 Please feel free to contribute!